bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-01-18-newsletter.md

 - [HWI 2.2.0][] is a release of this application for allowing software wallets to interface with hardware signing devices.
-It adds support for [P2TR][topic taproot] keypath spends using the BitBox02 hardware signing device among other features and bug fixes.
+It adds support for [P2TR][topic taproot] keypath spends using the BitBox02 hardware signing device among other features and bug fixes. {% assign timestamp="1:00:04" %}

 ## Notable code and documentation changes